Follow me on Twitter @RobShmerling

 The bottom line

-For advocates of glucosamine and/or chondroitin, this recent study is only the latest bit of bad news.
-But this is not likely to be the last word.
+For advocates of glucosamine and/or chondroitin, studies finding no benefit are unlikely to be the last word.
 There are different types and doses available and they are taken for a number of different conditions.
 There may be certain situations in which they are particularly helpful.
 We’ll need additional research to know what they are.